Environmental science: Environmental chemistry

 Environmental chemistry is the study of chemical alterations in the environment.
 Principal areas of study include soil contamination and water pollution.
 The topics of analysis include chemical degradation in the environment, multi-phase transport of chemicals (for example, evaporation of a solvent containing lake to yield solvent as an air pollutant), and chemical effects upon biota.

 As an example study, consider the case of a leaking solvent tank which has entered the habitat soil of an endangered species of amphibian.
 As a method to resolve or understand the extent of soil contamination and subsurface transport of solvent, a computer model would be implemented.
 Chemists would then characterize the molecular bonding of the solvent to the specific soil type, and biologists would study the impacts upon soil arthropods, plants, and ultimately pond-dwelling organisms that are the food of the endangered amphibian.

 Geosciences

 Geosciences include environmental geology, environmental soil science, volcanic phenomena and evolution of the Earth's crust.
 In some classification systems this can also include hydrology, including oceanography.

-As an example study, of soils erosion, calculations would be made of surface runoff by soil scientists.
+As an example study of soil erosion, calculations would be made of surface runoff by soil scientists.
 Fluvial geomorphologists would assist in examining sediment transport in overland flow.
 Physicists would contribute by assessing the changes in light transmission in the receiving waters.
 Biologists would analyze subsequent impacts to aquatic flora and fauna from increases in water turbidity.